PHX2600/The-Archive/forum/General Discussion/1306 - Thinking out loud.md

 3rded.

-On that note, we do have some [url=http&#58;//www&#46;phx2600&#46;org/archive/2009/09/20/phx2600-meeting-flyers/:1sp4mbxi]flyers available to print[/url:1sp4mbxi].
-I don't live/work near ASU, so it would be great if anyone who does [b:1sp4mbxi]*COUGHPENGUINCOUGH*[/b:1sp4mbxi] could post these around or hand them out.
+On that note, we do have some [url=http://www.phx2600.org/archive/2009/09/20/phx2600-meeting-flyers/:1sp4mbxi]flyers available to print>.
+I don't live/work near ASU, so it would be great if anyone who does ***COUGHPENGUINCOUGH*** could post these around or hand them out.
 Also, don't limit posting these to just ASU, hit up some local coffee shops, etc.  I have another design I like better that fits 4 per page and has a QR code, I'll try to find that again and post it for use.

 --------------------------------------------------------------------------------